xcp-ng/xcp-ng-org/docs/guides/create-use-custom-xcpng-ubuntu-templates.md

       CIDR notation specifies an IP address, a slash ('/') character, and a decimal number (for instance: `198.51.100.14/24`).
 * If a problem occurs when creating or using your template, go to `/var/log` and look for `cloud-init.log` to troubleshoot the issue.
 :::

-### From a cloud image in OVA format

-Canonical (the Ubuntu company) provides Ubuntu images that have been configured to run on cloud systems.
-The [website](https://cloud-images.ubuntu.com) provides all versions of Ubuntu.
-XCP-NG supports the open virtual machine format OVA used by VMWare and VirtualBox systems.

-1. Download an OVA file of [Ubuntu 22.04 version](https://cloud-images.ubuntu.com/jammy).

-2. From the [Xen Orchestra](https://xen-orchestra.com) side menu, click on the **Import** option and choose the **VM** sub-option.

-3. Drag and drop or select the file *jammy-server-cloudimg-amd64.ova* and if necessary, modify the parameters for creating the virtual machine by naming it *custom-cloud-ubuntu22.04*.

-4. Click on **Import** and wait for the import to finish.

-The creation of the virtual image from a cloud image in OVA format is complete.
-A template can now be created.

 ## Template creation